 There can be many factors that contribute to your total tuition costs.
-At DeVry, most of our programs are billed by the credit hour.
+At DeVry, our tuition is billed by the credit hour.
 Ultimately, how much you pay for your healthcare administration degree will depend on whether or not you qualify for scholarships or grants and whether you have any qualifying transfer credits.
 Find out more about your options by visiting our Tuition page.

 Healthcare is not just about doctors.
 It takes a whole team of people to orchestrate and manage the day-to-day functions that keep hospitals running smoothly, efficiently and successfully.
-Our Bachelor’s in Healthcare Administration degree program offers a specialization in Healthcare Management that can equip you with the skills needed in this field – from understanding hospital operations to developing effective strategies for budgeting and staffing control.
+DeVry’s Bachelor’s in Healthcare Administration Degree program offers a specialization in healthcare management that can equip you with the skills needed in this field — from understanding hospital operations to developing effective strategies for budgeting and staffing control.

-To enroll in our bachelor’s degree in healthcare administration program, you need to meet our undergraduate admissions requirements.
-These include being at least 17 years old on the first day of class (regardless of whether you study online or onsite), having earned an educational credential from a DeVry-recognized organization5 such as a high school diploma or equivalent and possibly having to complete a college-level skills evaluation.
-For more specifics, contact us.
+To enroll in our Bachelor’s Degree in Healthcare Administration program, you need to meet our undergraduate admissions requirements.
+These include being at least 17 years old on the first day of class (regardless of whether you study online or on-site), having earned a high school diploma or equivalent5 and possibly having to complete a college-level skills evaluation.
+For complete admissions requirement, please see the academic catalog.

 Earning your graduate certificate or master’s can be a great next step after your bachelor’s.
 Which program you choose should depend on your career goals and the skills you wish to gain.

-Our MBA with a concentration in Health Services covers high-level issues in healthcare economics, but also covers key skills to help you learn how to think critically with healthcare related legal and ethical issues, learn about health insurance trends, explore healthcare finance and more.
+Our MBA with a concentration in Health Services covers high-level issues in healthcare economics.
+It also covers key skills to help you learn how to think critically about healthcare-related legal and ethical issues, learn about health insurance trends, explore healthcare finance and more.

 Our Admissions team can help you review each program and determine which might be the better fit for you.